-Errors like missing data or data displayed at the wrong address in the trace recording can be a result of SWO tracing during the PLL initialization.
+Errors like missing data, no trace messages shown in the terminal window or data displayed at the wrong address in the trace recording can be a result of SWO tracing during the PLL initialization.
 SWO trace during the PLL (Phase-Locked Loop) initialization is not supported by winIDEA.

 For example, set a breakpoint after the PLL initialization is concluded and start the trace at that point to capture all the events after the PLL is initialized.